thatsOven/sorting-visualizer/README.md

 - `aux`: stores a pointer to the auxiliary array where the highlight came from.
 If `None`, the highlight came from the main array;
 - `color`: the color that the highlight will have.
 If `None`, the color will be set to the default highlight color for the current visual style;
 - `silent`: whether the highlight should not produce sound.
 Useful for color coding.

+For dynamic color coding, the visualizer provides a `sortingVisualizer.getColor(n: int) -> tuple[int, int, int]` method, which assigns a color dynamically to a number, as a color id.

 Queued highlights are stored in a list (`sortingVisualizer.highlights`) that can be edited manually for advanced operations.
 In a multithreaded context, it should be edited while the relative lock (`sortingVisualizer.highlightsLock`) is acquired.
 This is done automatically in the `queue` methods.